python/cpython/Doc/library/dataclasses.rst

    Converts the Data Class ``instance`` to a dict (by using the factory function ``dict_factory``).
-Each Data Class is converted to a dict of its fields, as name:value pairs.
+Each Data Class is converted to a dict of its fields, as ``name: value`` pairs.
 Data Classes, dicts, lists, and tuples are recursed into.
 For example::

      @dataclass